 After the primary infection, latency is established in the sensory ganglion.
 VZV-specific T cell–mediated immunity maintains VZV in the latent state.
 Viral reactivation results when immunity declines due to age, illness, or immunosuppression.
 Herpes zoster of the forehead involves the globe in three fourths of cases when the nasociliary nerve is affected (as indicated by a lesion on the tip of the nose) and in one third of cases not involving the tip of the nose.
 Overall, the globe is involved in half of patients.
 Varicella zoster virus is highly contagious and transmission may occur by direct contact with an ulcerated skin lesion or airborne aerosols.

-Diagnosis is based on a typical acute herpes zoster rash on the forehead, eyelid, or both or on a characteristic history plus signs of previous zoster rash (eg, atrophic hypopigmented scars).
+Diagnosis is based on either a typical acute herpes zoster rash on the forehead, eyelid, and tip of the nose, or on the characteristic pain plus signs of previous zoster rash (eg, atrophic hypopigmented scars).
 Both skin findings are unilateral (ie, do not cross the midline).
-Vesicular or bullous lesions in this distribution that do not yet involve the eye suggest significant risk and should prompt an ophthalmologic consultation to determine whether the eye is involved.
-Culture and immunologic or PCR studies of skin at initial evaluation or serial serologic tests are done only when lesions are atypical and the diagnosis uncertain.
+Vesicular or bullous lesions in this distribution that do not yet obviously involve the eye should still prompt an ophthalmologic consultation to determine whether the eye is involved.
+Culture and immunologic or polymerase chain reaction studies of skin at initial evaluation or serial serologic tests are done only when lesions are atypical and the diagnosis uncertain.

-Early treatment with acyclovir 800 mg po 5 times/day or famciclovir 500 mg or valacyclovir 1 g po tid for 7 days reduces ocular complications.
-Patients with uveitis or keratitis require topical corticosteroids (eg, prednisolone acetate 1% instilled q 1 h for uveitis or qid for keratitis initially, lengthening the interval as symptoms lessen).
-The pupil should be dilated with atropine 1% or scopolamine 0.25% 1 drop tid.
+Early treatment with acyclovir 800 mg orally 5 times/day or famciclovir 500 mg or valacyclovir 1 g orally 3 times/day for 7 days reduces ocular complications.
+Patients with uveitis or keratitis require topical corticosteroids (eg, prednisolone acetate 1%, 1 drop instilled every 1 hour for uveitis or 4 times/day for keratitis initially, lengthening the interval as signs and symptoms lessen).
+The pupil should be dilated with atropine 1% or scopolamine 0.25% 1 drop 3 times/day.
 Intraocular pressure must be monitored and treated if it rises significantly above normal values.

 The eye is affected in about half of cases of V1 varicella-zoster virus reactivation.